Maitland Armstrong: Early life

-Armstrong was born in Danskammer, Newburgh, New York in 1836 and educated at Trinity College, Hartford, Connecticut from 1854.
+Armstrong was born in Newburgh, New York in 1836 and educated at Trinity College, Hartford, Connecticut from 1854.
 He was the youngest of four sons of Edward Armstrong (1800–1840), a prominent local farmer, and his wife, Sarah Hartley Ward (1801–1853) of Charleston, South Carolina.
 Edward Armstrong added to the land already acquired by his father, until eventually he owned farms extending along a nearly two mile frontage of the Hudson River, and built a substantial house, the Edward Armstrong Mansion, now demolished, but with its huge Ionic columns on display in the grounds of the Storm King Art Center.

 His grandfather was Colonel William Armstrong, who came from Scotland with the British Army during the American Revolution.
 His grandfather was present at the Battle of Yorktown, as was his wife's grandfather, Colonel Nicholas Fish, but he was on the winning side.
 In his memoirs, Maitland wonders if they ever met.

 His brothers were William Henry, Gouverneur, and John Armstrong.
 William Henry Armstrong (and his family) lived at Gomez Mill House from 1835 to 1904, the earliest surviving Jewish residence in the US, and now a museum, with several of Maitland Armstrong's artworks on display.

 In the autumn of 1858, Maitland Armstrong sailed to Italy, arriving just before the new year, where he spent months touring the country and making illustrations of the scenery and ancient monuments.

 Life in Italy

 Armstrong was American Consul in Rome, 1869–71, Charge d'Affaires to the Papal States 1869 and Consul General in Rome 1871–73.

 Armstrong's duties required him to make the acquaintance of as many Americans in Rome as possible, which he undertook with enthusiasm.
-Many were artists who became lifelong friends, such as Elihu Vedder, Frederick Crowninshield, Charles C. Coleman, George Yewell, William Gedney Bunce, George Inness and George Healy.
+Many were artists who became lifelong friends, such as Elihu Vedder, Charles C. Coleman, George Inness and George Healy.
 He also met Augustus Saint-Gaudens.